Skip to content

 // Set shadow map resolution (Default: 1024)

-// Larger values lead to sharper shadow edges but increase performance cost.
+// Larger values lead to sharper shadow edges but increase the performance cost.

 scene.shadowManager.directionalShadowManager.shadowDepthTextureSize = 2048;